 Thanks to a grant from the Jewish Foundation of Manitoba Women’s Endowment Fund, a new art therapy project is underway at Breezy Point.
 Each week, about half a dozen women meet to learn visual art techniques and explore creative expression.
 An Art/Life Coach facilitates the sessions on zoom, with a staff member assisting in the classroom.
 One recent exercise was to draw trees, with roots that nourish and provide stability, and leaves that open to show the best aspects of ourselves.

+Thank you!
 Thank you to United Way Winnipeg for an Emergency Community Support Grant for the purchase of outdoor leisure equipment, providing covid-careful ways to enjoy the summer.

 Thank you to the Winnipeg Foundation for a Sustainability Grant to assist with increased costs and reduced revenues due to covid-19.